jldec/fullstack-frontend/README.md

 ```

 ### Build frontend
-Builds static site into the `frontend/build` directory.
+Builds static site into the `build` directory.

 ```sh
 # Configure backend URL to target from statically compiled frontend